wp-plugins/app-store-assistant/readme.txt

 In Version 6.0.6 the Image system has been replaced.
 It is recommended that you clear the caches AFTER upgrading.

 In Version 6.3.0 Apple has switched from LinkShare to PHG (Apply Here: http://affiliate.itunes.apple.com/apply).
 THIS VERSION REQUIRES WordPress 3.6 or later!!!!!

+In Version 6.4.0 Deprecated the following shortcodes [ios_app, mac_app, itunes_store, ibooks_store, ios_app_elements, ios_app_list, ios_app_link, itunes_store_link, mac_app_link].
+Deprecated shortcodes are still functional in this version, but REPLACING THEM IS SUGGESTED!!!

+In Version 6.5.0 It is NECESSARY to reselect the elements to display.

 == Note ==